Nordson (NASDAQ:NDSN) Issues FY 2022 Earnings Guidance

 Nordson (NASDAQ:NDSN – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $9.13-$9.37 for the period, compared to the consensus EPS estimate of $9.06.
 The company issued revenue guidance of $2.55 billion-$2.58 billion, compared to the consensus revenue estimate of $2.57 billion.

 Nordson (NASDAQ:NDSN – Get Rating) last released its quarterly earnings data on Monday, May 23rd.
-The industrial products company reported $2.43 earnings per share for the quarter, topping the consensus estimate of $2.29 by $0.14.
-The company had revenue of $635.40 million for the quarter, compared to analyst estimates of $644.90 million.
+The industrial products company reported $2.43 EPS for the quarter, topping analysts’ consensus estimates of $2.29 by $0.14.
+The company had revenue of $635.40 million during the quarter, compared to the consensus estimate of $644.90 million.
 Nordson had a net margin of 19.38% and a return on equity of 23.93%.
-Nordson’s revenue for the quarter was up 7.8% compared to the same quarter last year.
-During the same period in the previous year, the business earned $2.12 EPS.
-Equities analysts expect that Nordson will post 9.33 EPS for the current fiscal year.
+The firm’s revenue for the quarter was up 7.8% compared to the same quarter last year.
+During the same period last year, the firm earned $2.12 EPS.
+On average, analysts predict that Nordson will post 9.32 earnings per share for the current fiscal year.

-A number of analysts have issued reports on NDSN shares.
-DA Davidson cut their price objective on shares of Nordson from $300.00 to $265.00 in a report on Tuesday, May 24th.
-StockNews.com raised shares of Nordson from a hold rating to a buy rating in a report on Monday, May 2nd.
-Loop Capital began coverage on shares of Nordson in a report on Tuesday, March 29th.
-They set a hold rating and a $250.00 price target for the company.
-Finally, Robert W. Baird cut their price target on shares of Nordson from $266.00 to $243.00 and set an outperform rating for the company in a report on Wednesday, May 25th.
-Three investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of Buy and a consensus price target of $268.33.
+A number of equities research analysts recently issued reports on NDSN shares.
+StockNews.com upgraded shares of Nordson from a hold rating to a buy rating in a research report on Monday, May 2nd.
+DA Davidson lowered their price objective on shares of Nordson from $300.00 to $265.00 in a research report on Tuesday, May 24th.
+Loop Capital assumed coverage on shares of Nordson in a research report on Tuesday, March 29th.
+They issued a hold rating and a $250.00 price objective for the company.
+Finally, Robert W. Baird lowered their price objective on shares of Nordson from $266.00 to $243.00 and set an outperform rating for the company in a research report on Wednesday, May 25th.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $268.33.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Covestor Ltd increased its position in Nordson by 167.1% during the 1st quarter.
-Covestor Ltd now owns 414 shares of the industrial products company’s stock valued at $94,000 after purchasing an additional 259 shares during the period.
-Maverick Capital Ltd. grew its position in shares of Nordson by 143.0% in the 1st quarter.
-Maverick Capital Ltd. now owns 933 shares of the industrial products company’s stock worth $212,000 after buying an additional 549 shares during the period.
+A number of institutional investors have recently added to or reduced their stakes in NDSN.
+Covestor Ltd lifted its stake in Nordson by 167.1% in the first quarter.
+Covestor Ltd now owns 414 shares of the industrial products company’s stock valued at $94,000 after buying an additional 259 shares in the last quarter.
+Maverick Capital Ltd. lifted its stake in Nordson by 143.0% in the first quarter.
+Maverick Capital Ltd. now owns 933 shares of the industrial products company’s stock valued at $212,000 after buying an additional 549 shares in the last quarter.
 D.A.
-Davidson & CO. grew its position in shares of Nordson by 18.4% in the 1st quarter.
+Davidson & CO. lifted its stake in Nordson by 18.4% in the first quarter.
 D.A.
-Davidson & CO. now owns 947 shares of the industrial products company’s stock worth $215,000 after buying an additional 147 shares during the period.
-Vontobel Holding Ltd. purchased a new stake in shares of Nordson in the 1st quarter worth about $219,000.
-Finally, Canada Pension Plan Investment Board purchased a new stake in shares of Nordson in the 4th quarter worth about $243,000.
-Hedge funds and other institutional investors own 81.23% of the company’s stock.
+Davidson & CO. now owns 947 shares of the industrial products company’s stock valued at $215,000 after buying an additional 147 shares in the last quarter.
+Vontobel Holding Ltd. bought a new position in Nordson in the first quarter valued at approximately $219,000.
+Finally, Canada Pension Plan Investment Board bought a new position in Nordson in the fourth quarter valued at approximately $243,000.
+81.23% of the stock is currently owned by institutional investors and hedge funds.

 About Nordson (Get Rating)